pytorch/dr-ci/docs/development-environment/README.md

 - Install Elastic Beanstalk (`eb`) CLI tool: https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html
 - Install [docker](https://docs.docker.com/get-docker/).
   - If running on MacOS, you will need to [provide more RAM to the container](https://docs.docker.com/docker-for-mac/#resources) (tested with 8GB).
-- Run `eb init` and provide it with your IAM access key and secret for the deployed organization (e.g. caffe2).
+- Run `eb init` and provide it with your IAM access key and secret for the deployed organization (e.g. `fbossci`).
 - Ensure your Docker Hub account has permission to push the docker image.

 ### Deployment